-67th Bilderberg Meeting to take place 30 May - 2 June 2019 in Montreux, Switzerland
+69th Bilderberg Meeting to take place 18 - 21 May in Lisbon, Portugal

-MONTREUX, 28 MAY 2019 – The 67th Bilderberg Meeting will take place from 30 May - 2 June 2019 in Montreux, Switzerland.
+LISBON, 18 May 2023 – The 69th Bilderberg Meeting will take place from 18 – 21 May 2023 in Lisbon, Portugal.
 About 130 participants from 23 countries have confirmed their attendance.
 As ever, a diverse group of political leaders and experts from industry, finance, academia, labour and the media has been invited.
 The list of participants is available on bilderbergmeetings.org.

 The key topics for discussion this year are:

 - Industrial Policy and Trade